 Sim cards are super easy to get in Costa Rica.
 A pre-paid sim card is the way to go for digital nomads since you can buy a chip for as cheap as $2 then you can load credit as you go.
 Most companies have data + calling plans.

 Unfortunately, don’t expect lightning fast data speed on your phone.
-4g is in Costa Rica but coverage is not everywhere, even with Kolbi the government telecommunications company.
+4g is in Costa Rica but coverage is not everywhere.

 Also make sure to ask your renter which provider you should get for a prepaid SIM card.
 For example, in Golfito, only Claro worked for us, not even Kolbi or Movistar.
 In Bajos del Toro, only Kolbi worked.
 When we lived in Playas del Coco, I switched from Movistar to Kolbi because I had absolutely no service in our apartment with Movistar.